-- Suspension when a pupil is removed from the school for a fixed period.
-This was previously referred to as a 'fixed-term exclusion'. - Permanent exclusion when a pupil is removed from the school permanently and taken off the school roll.
-This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour. - Parent any person who has parental responsibility and any person who has care of the child. - Managed move when a pupil is transferred to another school permanently.
-All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.
+Suspension When a pupil is removed from the school for a fixed period.
+This was previously referred to as a 'fixed-term exclusion'.
+Permanent exclusion when a pupil is removed from the school permanently and taken off the school roll.
+This is sometimes referred to as an 'exclusion'.
+Off-site direction When a Governing Board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour.
+Where interventions or targeted support have not been successful in improving a pupil's behaviour, off-site direction could be used to arrange time limited placements at an alternative provision or another mainstream school.
+For Trust schools, this is generally in consultation with the LA Exclusion and Reintegration Team Parent/carer carer Any person who has parental responsibility and any person who has care of the child Managed move haged move When a pupil is transferred to another school permanently.
+All parties, including parents/carers and the admission authority for the new school, should consent before a managed move occurs.

-5. Roles and responsibilities
+5. Roles and Responsibilities

-5.1 The headteacher
+5.1.
+The Headteacher